lrzjason/ComfyUI-LoaderUtils/README.md

 1. The UNETLoader_Any is connected after the CLIPTextEncode nodes, allowing them to run before the heavy UNET model is loaded
 2. The VAELoader_Any is connected after sampling, allowing you to load the VAE only when needed for decoding

-This approach prevents all models from being loaded simultaneously, which was the root cause of VRAM OOM errors in standard ComfyUI usage.

 Simply use these nodes in place of the standard loader nodes, and strategically connect them to control when models are loaded into memory.

 ## Contact